 You probably knew all that already, but we wanted to recap before addressing the question that this article is going to answer.
 Basically, when you apply for life insurance, you’re put into what’s called an underwriting class.
 Those classes are determined, in part, by your health, your occupation, your hobbies and your family’s history of illness.
 That said, they can seem a bit mysterious from the outside, so we wanted to shine a little light on what they are, how they work, and how they can affect you (and vice versa).

 Phew.
 We’re glad that’s out of the way.
 Now, let’s commence with the light-shining, shall we?

-To determine the fairest possible price for your policy, your insurance company will want to know about the current state of your health.
+To determine a fair price for your policy, your insurance company will want to know about the current state of your health in a process known as medical underwriting.
 This means you’ll be asked questions about your age, weight, height, medical history, your lifestyle choices, and any other variables that might influence your future health.
 These questions are ultimately used to inform the underwriting process where the insurance company assesses the risk of providing you with coverage.